liam-wiltshire/talks/linux/content.md

 .center[![](security/images/task.png)]

-- Search for the string "madisonphp" within any file in the root directory (case insensitive)
+- Search for the string "MadisonPHP" within any file in your home directory (case insensitive)
 - Find a file that mentions a reward